Hyperphantasia Test

-Are your mental images exceptionally vivid – almost like real seeing?
-Find out in 5 minutes with the validated VVIQ test whether you have hyperphantasia.
+Do your mental images feel exceptionally vivid – almost like real seeing?
+Find out in 5 minutes with the VST-16 test whether you have hyperphantasia.

 Hyperphantasia is the ability to form exceptionally vivid, detailed and almost photorealistic mental images.
 While most people picture things vaguely, hyperphantasics experience inner images with an intensity close to actual seeing.